jameseb7/HackNomic/rules.md

 ### Rule 207
 Each player always has exactly one vote.

-### Rule 208
-The winner is the first player to achieve 100 (positive) points.

-In mail and computer games, the winner is the first player to achieve 200 (positive) points.

 ### Rule 209
 At no time may there be more than 25 mutable rules.